 Make it short and catchy.
 Most domain names display a very reasonable price.
 Depending on the uniqueness of it, you can actually get your hands on a cheap domain name.
 You just need to make sure that it is something your clients will find trustworthy.
 On the other hand, the most popular domain names can reach thousands of euros.

 Domain name extension .com is by far the most desirable.
-If the .com is already reserved, perhaps you should change this extension into .NET or .org.
+If the .com is already reserved, perhaps you should change this extension to .NET or .org.

 A brand new name can cost you between € 5 and € 20 a year, depending on the registry through which you’ll buy the top-level domain (TLD).
 A domain is important but not crucial for SEO optimization.